 This activity also shows with a click.

-It is only after a few lines or whiles that thought emerges.
+It is only after a few lines or whiles that thought occurs.

 I suspect someone is taking the p*ss.